vishal1009/Cricket_Score/README.md

 #🏏 Cricket_Score GUI using Python By Vishal Dhongade

-This project is made in python.i have used tkinter and BeatifulSoup for this this prioject.
+This project is made in python.i have used tkinter and BeatifulSoup for this this project.